-All six species are similar in size and shape, with light to dark brown fur and white markings on the face.
+All six species are similar in size and shape, with light to dark brown fur and white facial markings.
 The main differences between the species are their distribution.

-The Burmese ferret-badger can be found in northeastern India and Bangladesh, Thailand, Myanmar, Nepal, Cambodia, China, Laos, and Vietnam.
+The Burmese ferret-badger can be found in northeastern India, Bangladesh, Thailand, Myanmar, Nepal, Cambodia, China, Laos, and Vietnam.